The Role of Multiplex Network Structure in Cooperation through Generalized Reciprocity

-The interactions between the agents are modeled as follows: in each round $t$, each agent $i$: \begin{enumerate} \item randomly chooses a dimension $l$ where it will be present in that round; \item sends a cooperation request to a randomly (on uniform) chosen agent $j$ from its neighborhood in the $l$-th dimension, $j\in\mathcal{N}^{\left[l\right]}_i$; \item upon selection, if agent $j$ is present in the the $l$-th dimension in round $t$, it receives the request and cooperates with probability $\mathrm{p}_j(t)$ representing the agent's internal cooperative state at round $t$; When cooperating, agent $j$ pays a cost $c^{\left[l\right]} > 0$ for agent $i$ to receive a benefit $b^{\left[l\right]} > 0$. \end{enumerate} Given this interaction model, the random payoff of agent $i$ at round $t$ may be characterized as
+The interactions between the individuals are modeled as follows: in each round $t$, each individual $i$: \begin{enumerate} \item randomly chooses a dimension $l$ where it will be present in that round; \item sends a cooperation request to a randomly (on uniform) chosen individual $j$ from its neighborhood in the $l$-th dimension, $j\in\mathcal{N}^{\left[l\right]}_i$; \item upon selection, if individual $j$ is present in the the $l$-th dimension in round $t$, it receives the request and cooperates with probability $\mathrm{p}_j(t)$ representing the individual's internal cooperative state at round $t$; When cooperating, individual $j$ pays a cost $c^{\left[l\right]} > 0$ for individual $i$ to receive a benefit $b^{\left[l\right]} > 0$. \end{enumerate} Given this interaction model, the random payoff of individual $i$ at round $t$ may be characterized as